Global solutions for the gravity water waves system in 2d: Eulerian formulation and proof of Proposition

 In particular we have

 and

 \end{pro}

-The above Proposition shows that the apriori smallness assumption \eqref{Eapriori} can be suitably transferred to $V$.
+The above Proposition shows that the a priori smallness assumption \eqref{Eapriori} can be suitably transferred to $V$.
 The next step is to improve \eqref{vhphiS} by using the equation \eqref{eqV} and the specific properties of the nonlinearity:

 \begin{pro}[Improvement of the weighted bound on $V$] Let $V$ be the function defined by \eqref{V} and satisfying \eqref{eqV}.
 Then

 Furthermore, if we define the profile of $V$ as

 we have